svermaji/SearchBigFile/README.md

 ## Description<br>
 * Program stores the last searched file and search string.
+* At start of program detail help will be displayed.
 * Warning and Info indicator will change font every 10 min.
 Font details will be in tooptip.
 * In file path and search text box auto-complete feature is supported.
 * In case of hang, program tries to stop forcefully after 50 sec.